2020–2021 Digital Programming

 What can we create in one week?
 KIDSTAGE students will work with a variety of teaching artists and theatremakers to challenge themselves to create something in a matter of days in this theatrical tour-de-force of determination, spontaneity, and creativity.

-Students will work with professionals to create a cabaret to celebrate the Winter Solstice, which is deeply tied to personal awakening.
-The Cabaret will explore this metaphor through songs, dances, and scenes during a powerful time for reflection, renewal, and regeneration.
+Students worked with professionals to create a cabaret to celebrate the Winter Solstice, which is deeply tied to personal awakening.
+The Cabaret explored this metaphor through songs, dances, and scenes during a powerful time for reflection, renewal, and regeneration.
+The free, virtual performance premiered Monday, December 21.
+Learn more >

 The recent Dungeons & Dragons-inspired high-octane dramatic comedy She Kills Monsters was adapted by the playwright, Qui Nguyen, to be performed in the “virtual realm” (aka Zoom) and incorporates tech elements to help tell the story in the digital performance space.
 She Kills Monsters offers a heart-pounding homage to the geek and warrior within all of us.